Applied Associate Professor

 This program combines a broad liberal arts undergraduate curriculum with strong academic coursework and practicum opportunities as a background for the management of communication and swallowing disorders.
 The program in speech-language pathology prepares students for graduate study since the master’s degree is the entry level into the profession.

 The M.S. degree program in speech-language pathology prepares students for certification by the American Speech-Language-Hearing Association (ASHA), a license from the Oklahoma Board of Examiners for Speech-Language Pathology and Audiology, and eligibility for public school certification.

 The Master of Science education program in speech-language pathology is accredited by the Council on Academic Accreditation in Audiology and Speech Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.

 Students qualifying for admission to the University may enter this program.
 Retention requires majors to earn a grade of at least C in all program courses taken.
 Courses may be repeated, if necessary, to meet this requirement.
-Students with a grade point average lower than 3.0 in speech-language pathology courses will enroll in clinical practicum if recommended by faculty.
+If academic grades in the major are consistently below B, it will be recommended that the student select a different academic program for their major.
+Students with a grade point average lower than 3.0 in speech-language pathology courses will enroll in clinical practicum only if recommended by faculty.
 Failure to pass the practicum course will result in non-recommendation for graduate study in speech-language pathology study.
 Admission to the master’s program in speech-language pathology at The University of Tulsa is not guaranteed to undergraduate majors.

 Bachelor of Science in Speech-language Pathology